joan-vandenbulcke/test-modelity/README.md

 ### End-to-end tests

 These tests are written with **Playwright**.
-The goal is to test the global behavior of the application with a predefined scenario.
+The goal is to test the global behavior of the application with a predefined scenario :
+- The user opens the application
+- The user clicks on the "Point de départ" input and type "Anthon"
+- The user clicks on the "Point de départ" input and type "Lyon"
+- The user clicks on the "Rechercher les itinéraires" button
+- Because we know the result, we can check if the application displays the color #5394cf in the first itinerary

 End-to-end tests are located in the `src/tests/e2e` directory.
 You can run end-to-end tests with the following command: